Tina0330/Tina0330/README.md

 - 👀 I’m interested in `NLP` and `GenAI`
 - 🌱 I’m currently learning `Prompt Engineering`, `LLMs` and `Chatbot App`
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Please feel free to reach me by [personal email](mailto:yutinghuang0330@gmail.com)

 <!---
 Tina0330/Tina0330 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.